DAOU Vineyards

 DAOU's estate lineup follows the logic of that Cabernet-forward program.
 The Adelaida District's limestone subsoils contribute a mineral texture that distinguishes the wines from Paso's more clay-heavy eastern plantings, and a careful tasting progression should make that distinction legible.
 Reserve and single-vineyard tiers tend to show the diurnal effect most clearly: tight structure on entry, with the fruit expression that Paso's warm afternoons produce sitting behind a framework that keeps the wines from reading as overripe.

 Producers working the same district with comparable site credentials include J. Lohr Vineyards and Wines and Bianchi Winery, each of which represents a different scale and stylistic emphasis within the broader Paso category.
-Tasting across that peer set provides the clearest way to understand what the Adelaida District's specific conditions contribute to California Cabernet, and where DAOU's choices sit within the available options.
+Tasting across that comparable set provides the clearest way to understand what the Adelaida District's specific conditions contribute to California Cabernet, and where DAOU's choices sit within the available options.

 Planning a Visit